Amulya-hubgit/Amulya-hubgit/Differencial amplifier.md

 <br>
 <b> DC analysis:<b>
 <br>
-To set the operating point go to Configure Analysis and select Dc operating Point in the simulation and set the Id value
+To set the operating point go to edit simulation and select Dc operating Point in the simulation and set the Id value

 ![dc](https://github.com/user-attachments/assets/5a9535dc-0bc8-403b-b05a-ac7a2e35e036)